 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 The natural communities and agricultural lands support a large and diverse wildlife population, particularly migrating and wintering birds.
 A large number of the eastern greater sandhill crane population winter in the area.
 Ring-necked ducks and lesser numbers of wood ducks, green-winged teal, Florida mottled ducks, and many other ducks, as well as bald eagles and flocks of white pelicans and other waterfowl species can be seen in the area.
 Listed species include wood stork, limpkin and snowy egret.
 The wetlands and adjacent water bodies support one of the highest concentrations of alligators in central Florida.

-- The seasonal interpretive drive is open to vehicular access from Friday, Feb.
-17, through Sunday, May 28.
+- The seasonal interpretive drive is open to vehicular access from the third Friday in February (Feb.
+16, 2024) through the fourth Sunday in May (May 26, 2024).
 During those dates, the drive is open each Friday, Saturday and Sunday from 8 a.m. to sunset.

 - Seasonal waterfowl hunting, fishing, hiking, bicycling, canoeing, horseback riding, boating and wildlife viewing.

 - The open waters have been stocked with fish by the Florida Fish and Wildlife Conservation Commission.

 - A handicapped-accessible wildlife viewing platform is available.

 East of Weirsdale.
 Public parking areas and access are provided off County Road 452.
 For details and to get driving directions from your location, see the Google Maps link on this page.